 Step 4.
 Next, Under Export options, choose Export the recovered data to SQL Server Database and enter the required details.

 Step 5.
 Choose Destination Database from Create New Database and Export to an Existing Database.

-We explained the manual as well automated solution to recover deleted records in SQL Server 2014 and other versions.
-The task to recover deleted table in SQL Server using LSN required in-depth technical knowledge and some prerequisites that must be follows to complete this task.
-Manual process does not have guarantee about recovery of deleted records.
-To overcome this issues, it is recommend to use SQL Recovery tool to recover deleted data from table in SQL Server smoothly.
+We explained the manual as well as automated solution to recover deleted records in SQL Server 2014 and other versions.
+The task to recover deleted table in SQL Server using LSN required in-depth technical knowledge and some prerequisites that must be followed to complete this task.
+The manual process does not have a guarantee about the recovery of deleted records.
+To overcome these issues, it is recommended to use the SQL Recovery tool to recover deleted data from tables in SQL Server smoothly.

 Frequently Asked Questions

 You can find out who deleted database records using SSMS: